C3 AI Documentation Home

 Browser connection details menu

-4. Select Certificate is valid.
+4. In the pop-up window, select Certificate is valid.

 Certificate is valid menu item highlighted in menu